 Along with the narrow and sometimes treacherous Beagle Channel and the seasonal and historically treacherous North West Passage, these were the only sea routes between the Atlantic and Pacific until the construction of the Panama Canal.

 Beagle Channel is a strait in Tierra del Fuego archipelago on the extreme southern tip of South America between Chile and Argentina.
 It was named after the ship HMS Beagle during its first hydrographic survey of the coasts of the southern part of South America which lasted from 1826 to 1830.

-The channel separates the larger main island of Isla Grande de Tierra del Fuego from various smaller islands including the islands of Picton, Lennox and Nueva; Navarino; Hoste; Londonderry; and Stewart.
+Beagle channel separates the larger main island of Isla Grande de Tierra del Fuego from various smaller islands including the islands of:

 Beagle Channel, the Straits of Magellan to the north, and the open-ocean Drake Passage to the south are the three navigable passages around South America between the Pacific and Atlantic Oceans.
 However, most commercial shipping uses the open-ocean Drake Passage.